sbslee/pypgx/docs/commands.rst

 Commands
 ********

-This section describes how to use PyPGx as a command-line program.
+This section describes how to use pypgx as a command-line program.
 For the public API of Python module ``pypgx``, please see the API section.

 Common options
 ==============

-The following options are common to many PyPGx commands.
+The following options are common to many pypgx commands.

 -h, --help         Show command-specific help message and exit.
 -o, --output FILE  Write output to FILE [stdout].